harshilparmar/React-Chart-Tutorial/README.md

 ```
 Chart will only be rendered if there is a proper data to be passed to the chart.

-For more details,you can visit below links: https://reactjs.org/docs/conditional-rendering.html
+For more details,you can visit: https://reactjs.org/docs/conditional-rendering.html

-### Chart Component
+### Chart Component (Chart.jsx)

 To make charts, we have to use react react-chartjs-2 which is wrapper for Chart.js.
-For this tutorial we will make three types of charts Line,Pie,Bar.For more details,you can visit below links:
+For this tutorial we will make three types of charts Line,Pie,Bar.
+For more details,you can visit below links:
 - https://www.npmjs.com/package/react-chartjs-2
 - http://jerairrest.github.io/react-chartjs-2/#/